tylerchinen/SeaCode-Bank-WebApp/README.md

 - Setting up the basic app code and mongodb atlas
 - Coding for Basic UI
 - ESLint plugin with IntelliJ
+- Installation of React and Meteor plugins for ESLint

 What is pending
 - Front end and mockup pages